-Whats New In Version 4.7.3
+Whats New In Version 4.8.0

-Hippotizer Version 4.7.3 adds new features and functionality to V4 and V4+ systems.
+Hippotizer Version 4.8.0 adds new features and functionality to V4 and V4+ systems.

 Software Assurance This version will install on all V4 and V4+ systems even if they report having expired Software Assurance, however when expired the output will be watermarked.
-Software Assurance has changed as of 4.6.0 to include a minimum number of releases.
 Please see the Software Assurance section of this manual for more information for more info.
 Software Assurance on Hippotizer PREP and PLAY does not expire.